-When the aforementioned George Strait and Alan Jackson hit was released in 2000, the country music landscape was changing.
-The days of tradition were quickly fading into a more pop oriented sound, while still incorporating “country” elements.
+When the aforementioned George Strait and Alan Jackson single was released in 2000, the country music landscape was changing.
+The days of tradition were quickly fading into a more pop-oriented sound.

-This sensation more or less faded in the mid-2000s with a more traditional sound re-emerging , but as it happened before, the end of the 2000s brought forth another change.
+That sound more or less faded in the mid-2000s with a more rocking/traditional sound re-emerging , but as it happened before, the end of the 2000s brought forth another change.

-Pop reemerged in country music, but it brought rap and R&B with it, becoming less “country” than ever before.
-This movement has been largely labeled as “bro-country” and others have called it “pop country”.
+Pop re-emerged, but brought rap and R&B with it, becoming less “country” than ever before.
+This movement has been largely labeled as “bro-country” and others have called it “pop-country”.
 Lyrical content and depth were thrown away, songs were becoming more computerized, and the steel guitar and fiddle were hidden somewhere they may never be found.